How to Become a Digital Nomad in Chiang Mai

 Health Insurance

-But you should still consider getting health insurance in Thailand for those major accidents and medical emergencies happen.
+But you should still consider getting health insurance for digital nomads in Thailand for those major accidents and medical emergencies.
 And trust me, they happen to all of us.

 It could be taking a spill on your motorbike, getting injured while exploring nature, coming down with a serious illness, or having a baby in Thailand.
 All of these instances and more will be a lot easier on your pockets if you have insurance.

 I’ve read many stories of tourists without insurance who needed to create a GoFundMe page for financial support with hospital bills and repatriation.
-Honestly, it’s not a good thing at all.
+It’s not a good situation.
 So, I would recommend anyone to get a health insurance plan.
 It can be just an in-patient plan that comes with a high deductible, so the plan will be affordable.
 You’ll only need to use it when you really need it.

 So, after you’re done reading this article, read the following guides: